Did you finally get the green light? Before hitting the accelerator make sure to grab a pre-production checklist for your upcoming tasks.

 It’s about finding ways to maximize production time.

-This is can be super useful for the crew because it's a reconnaissance mission.
+This can be super useful for the crew because it's a reconnaissance mission.
 The soldiers giving the future battlefield a once-over.

 Think it through.
 Walk it through.